binarybottle/optimize_layouts/keyboards/README_keyboards.md

   │  k  │  x  │  j  │  g  ║  r  │  m  │  f  │  p  │
   ╰─────┴─────┴─────┴─────╨─────┴─────┴─────┴─────╯

+ #### Determine and apply item and item-pair weights
+ Compute the median value of thousands of resulting 24-key optimized layouts.
+ Use these values as item and item-pair weights in config.yaml.
+ Run optimize_layout.py again with the new weights.

 ### Step 5.
 Select the layout with the highest score